Build a Sudoku Mobile & Web App

 Implementing the Sudoku Engine

-Adapt the JavaScript sudoku generator for mobile environments:
+Adapt the JavaScript sudoku generator for mobile environments, building on knowledge from solving strategies:

 // React Native Sudoku Engine